WiMLDS-Ghana/MathsBootCamp24/README.md

       -  Eigenvalues & Eigenvectors
       -  Use Case in PCA

-2. Introduction to Probability Theory
+2. Introduction to Statistics and Probability Theory
      - Discrete & Continuous Probability Distributions
      - Measures of central tendencies
      - Inferential Statistics(Hypothesis testing)
      - Use cases in descriptive statistics and interpretations of different distribution types
+     - Overview of Exploratory Data Analysis (EDA)

 3. Introduction to Optimization
     - Cost functions